AasrithaBhamidipati/RackTrackManagement/replit.md

 - CUDA support optional (falls back to CPU)
 - Sufficient storage for model files and temporary processing

+## Recent Changes
+- June 16, 2025: Extended segmentation pipeline with embedding comparison system
+- Added catalog matching using CLIP embeddings and FAISS similarity search
+- Integrated cropped_embeddings.py and comparison.py for component identification
+- Results displayed in card format with similarity scores
+- Automatic cleanup of previous outputs on each upload
+- Support for catalog files: all_categories_data.pkl and metadata.pkl

 ## Changelog
 - June 16, 2025.
 Initial setup